anuj-nits/PracticeJava/README.md

 A test project to understand the basics of Apache POI, CSV, Extent Reporting, Json, Log4j, MySql, Property file, Rest Assured & Selenium in Java.

+All classes utilizes singleton approach to create objects only once and use them across.
+Also contains jenkinsfile & docker-compose to test very basic selenium script.

 ## Apache POI
 ```java
 getColumnCount()       // given the sheetname, it returns the count of column of any excel sheet